nextpyp/prismpyp/docs/metadata.md

             --output-dir metadata_from_cryosparc
          ```

-      !!! warning

-            Depending on how many micrographs you have, this process may take some time to run.
+      *Depending on how many micrographs you have, this process may take several minutes to run.*

 ---